 - If a student has multiple majors, the student must fulfill the university writing-intensive course requirements as well as the upper-level writing requirement of each major.

 You can change your major using the online Major/minor/certificate change form.

 Not sure what you want your major to be?
 No problem!
-The Academic Support Center can assist with major exploration.
+The Academic Success Center can assist with major exploration.

 - Where can I view the course schedule?